Bowmanville: History

-The success of the Vanstone Mill, fueled by the machinery of the Crown's land grant program, led to the rapid expansion of the Bowmanville settlement in the early years of the 19th century.
-Under the generous yet discriminate eyes of wealthy local merchants such as John Simpson and Charles Bowman, small properties would often be sold to promote settlement and small business.
-The town soon developed a balanced economy; all the while gradually establishing itself as a moderate player in shipping, rail transport, metal works and common minor business (including tanneries, liveries, stables and everyday mercantile commodity exchange).
+The success of the Vanstone Mill, fueled by the Crown's land grant program, led to rapid expansion of the Bowmanville settlement in the early years of the 19th century.
+Under the generous yet discriminating eyes of wealthy local merchants such as John Simpson and Charles Bowman, small properties were sold to promote settlement and small business.
+The town developed a balanced economy; all the while gradually establishing itself as a moderate player in shipping, rail transport, metal works and common minor business (including tanneries, liveries, stables and everyday mercantile trade in commodities).

-By the time of Confederation, Bowmanville was a vital, prosperous and growing town, home to a largely Scots-Presbyterian community with all manner of farmers, working, and professional class making the town their home.
-With local economic stability and accessible, abundant land available for the construction of housing, the town soon sported several new churches, each designated to house both Free and Auld Kirk, Anglican and Nonconformist congregations, including the Bible Christian Church, later to be a major stream of Canadian Methodism.
+By the time of Confederation (1867), Bowmanville was a vital, prosperous and growing town, home to a largely Scots-Presbyterian community with all manner of farmers, workers, and professionals making the town their home.
+It had local economic stability and accessible, abundant land available for the construction of housing.
+The town soon supported several new churches, each designated to house Free and Auld Kirk, Anglican and Nonconformist congregations, including the Bible Christian Church, later to be a major stream of Canadian Methodism.

 At present, St. John's Anglican Church.
 St. Andrew's Presbyterian Church, St. Paul's United Church and the impressively ornate Trinity United Church (site of an old Auld Kirk church) still serve the community.
 All of these edifices, appropriately, lie on or are in close proximity to present-day Church Street.

 Postcard of the former Post Office, circa 1920s.
 The Town Hall building is visible to the right.